9To5Civil

 Stem walls are structures that are used to connect the foundation of a building to its walls.
 Predominantly constructed concrete stem wall foundation rises above the ground level to provide a raised platform for placing the building slab.

-Ans:- Stem wall Foundation are used to attach the foundation of a building to its walls.
+Stem wall Foundations are used to attach the foundation of a building to its walls.
 Concrete footings have been constructed primarily from a monolithic system with masonry walls.
-It rises above ground level to provide a high platform for laying the flooring slabs of the building.
+The garage stem wall rises above ground level to provide a high platform for laying the flooring slabs of the building.

 Your email address will not be published.
 Required fields are marked *